smithy-lang/smithy-kotlin/docs/design/interceptors.md

      * **Available Information**: [RequestInterceptorContext.request],
      * [ProtocolRequestInterceptorContext.protocolRequest], [ProtocolResponseInterceptorContext.protocolResponse]
      * are ALWAYS available.
 [ResponseInterceptorContext.response] is available if execution made it that far.
+     *
-     * In the event of retries, the context will not include changes made in previous attempts
+     * **Modifications**: In the event of retries, the context will not include changes made in previous attempts
      * (e.g. by request signers or other interceptors).
      *
      * **Error Behavior**: If errors are raised by this hook, execution will jump to [readAfterAttempt]
      * with the raised error as the [ResponseInterceptorContext.response] result.
      */
-    public fun modifyBeforeAttemptCompletion(context: ResponseInterceptorContext<Input, Output, ProtocolRequest, ProtocolResponse?>): Result<Output> =
+    public suspend fun modifyBeforeAttemptCompletion(context: ResponseInterceptorContext<Input, Output, ProtocolRequest, ProtocolResponse?>): Result<Output> =
         context.response

     /**